iglunix/iglunix-autobuild/README.md

 ## Fase 3: Boot

-Use virt-manager or qemu to boot the `lazybox.img`.
+Use virt-manager or qemu to boot the `iglunix.img`.

 Or execute QEMU directly with the following